carpentries-incubator/python-packaging-publishing/episodes/03-packaging-installing.md

 Eventually, we might want to re-use the code we wrote in other contexts.
 In order to re-use code, it is helpful to organize it into functions and classes in separate `.py` files.
 We call these files **modules**, and will soon go into more detail about them.
-Whenever we refer to a **module** in Python, we can think of it as as `.py` file that has a bunch of functions (and other objects) in them.
+Whenever we refer to a **module** in Python, we can think of it as as `.py` file that has other code, typically functions or other objects, in it.

 <!-- Step zero from notebook to .py; then up to pip as an intermediate step to stage up -->